 o Prescript Assist– This is an essential probiotic for those with SIBO.
 It’s a soil bacteria and will not colonize the small intestine.

 o Saccharomyces Boulardii– One of the best probiotics for SIBO and also for those who struggle with diarrhea.
 Excellent used alongside Prescript Assist.

 o Magnesium Chloride Salts to bathe in, or Magnesium Chloride Oil to rub into your skin.
 Here’s my favorite magnesium oil spray!
 (No more leg cramps.)
 Magnesium Oil Spray – with Lavender This product lasts and lasts, a good value.

 o Nascent Iodine or Lugols Iodine- Starting with just a few drops a day (consult a doctor for dosage), if a sluggish thyroid is suspected, this can be a life-changing supplement for many.
 Whether or not to supplement iodine with a very low dose of selenium is debated hotly.
 A great quality liquid soil mineral alongside the iodine provides selenium and other necessary minerals naturally!
 (Again, consult a doc.)
 This is the iodine we like: Nascent Iodine

-o Additional anti-pathogenic herbs; see my prior post titled, “Three Diets Compared and Contrasted” for a full list of many potential herbs and how to rotate them.
+o Additional anti-pathogenic herbs; see my article here for a full list of many potential herbs and how to rotate them to overcome candida overgrowth.